Sakhumzi Somyo

 Sakhumzi Stoffels Somyo (born 1960) is a South African politician.
 A member of the African National Congress, he was elected to the Eastern Cape Provincial Legislature in 2014.
 He was then appointed as the Member of the Executive Council (MEC) responsible for the Finance, Economic Development, Environment and Tourism portfolio.
 In 2018, he was fired as an MEC.
 Somyo was elected to Parliament in 2019.
 Soon after, he was elected Chairperson of the Standing Committee on Auditor General.
+He left parliament in 2024.

 Early life and education

 Somyo was born in 1960.
 He matriculated from Jabavu High School.
 He completed a 3-year Teacher's Diploma at the Cape College of Education in Fort Beaufort.
 Somyo holds a Bachelor of Arts (BA) degree and an Executive Management Certificate from the University of Fort Hare.
 He is busy completing his Master of Public Administration degree at Fort Hare.

 Political career

 Somyo served as the regional chairperson of the ANC's Amathole region in the Eastern Cape.
 He also served as the deputy provincial chairperson of the ANC until the party's 2017 provincial conference.